 Part D How to Compare Plans and Enroll

 - Call Medicare 1-800-633-4227 directly for help finding a new plan and enrolling over the phone.
 Many of our customers have found this to be the most helpful and easiest option.
 They have the last 18 months of your prescription claim information and know that pharmacy you use.
 Therefore, they can give you good input and help you decide what is best for you.
-Remember they can’t enroll you until 10/15 and it has to be done by 12/7.

-When you enroll in a new part D/Rx plan for January 1st, you current plan will be automatically disenrolled on 12/31 and your new coverage will begin on January 1st.
+During the Annual Election Period (10/15 - 12/7) when you enroll in a new part D/Rx plan for January 1st, you current plan will be automatically disenrolled on 12/31 and your new coverage will begin on January 1st.
 You don’t need to call or write them to request to cancel or disenroll.
 It happens automatically with CMS (Medicare).

 We sincerely appreciate your business.
 Please let us know if you have any further questions or would like to schedule a call.
 Thank you for being a great customer!